Bylaws of McHenry County Food Cooperative,

 A. Approval of a completed member application under a procedure adopted by resolution of the Cooperative’s Board of Directors (Board);

-B. Purchase of at least two and no more than five shares of common stock of this Cooperative, at its par value of one hundred dollars ($100) per share;
+B. Purchase of at least two and no more than ten shares of common stock of this Cooperative, at its par value of one hundred dollars ($100) per share;

 C. Meeting other ownership criteria as may be established from time to time by the Board.

-The Board may make provisions allowing new owners to pay for their shares of common stock in installments over time and may allocate a portion of each payment as a non-refundable administrative fee.
+The Board may make provisions allowing new owners to pay for their shares of common stock in installments over time (so long as new owners pay for their shares within one year) and may allocate a portion of each payment as a non-refundable administrative fee.

 If the Board has denied ownership to any natural person, that person may appeal to the owners of the Cooperative at the first regular or special owners' meeting thereafter, and ask that he or she be admitted to the Cooperative as an owner, and the action of the owners on the question of whether to admit such person as an owner shall be final.